 These days, I go with “my companion”.
 To me, that means; the person who was with me during this story.
 But feel free to mix it up!
 “My sidekick” adds some superhero whimsy to the vibe.
 “My passenger” suggests you’re in charge.
 “My buddy” says you support each other.
 “Comrade”, “associate”, “mate”, “ol’ mate”, “chaperon(e)”, “assistant”, “bro”, “sis”, “sib”, “teammate”, all provide a different flavour.
 As long as you’re holding court, make it a great show.
 Get creative!

 There may be many thoughts going through your considered awareness when you choose a term: “partner”, “husband”, “fiancee”, whatever it is.
 Perhaps your partnership is a big part of your identity.
 Perhaps you’re queer and fought long and hard to be able to say “my husband” or “my wife”.
-Unless your identity, or your relationship with that person, are key to the story, unless you need the audience to know this person is your second income, or the person who drives you home from the hospital, or the person who insures your every decision, or the someone who does half the washing, cooking, cleaning and shopping, and makes you richer than single folk, you’re saying more than you think when you choose the default.
+Unless your identity, or your relationship with that person, are key to the story however, unless you need the audience to know this person is your second income, or the person who drives you home from the hospital, or the person who insures your every decision, or the someone who does half the washing, cooking, cleaning and shopping, and makes you richer than single folk, you’re saying more than you think when you follow the script.